milessabin/spray-json-shapeless/README.md

 # ENSIME
 the ENhanced Scala Interaction Mode for Emacs

+A quick note on status:
+Events in my life have conspired to give me less free time to work on ENSIME.
+However, I still believe in this project, and will try to respond to pull requests / bug fixes in a timely manner.
+I do hope to move it back to the front burner some day
+Best, Aemon

 # Links
 - [ Download releases ](https://www.dropbox.com/sh/ryd981hq08swyqr/V9o9rDvxkS/ENSIME%20Releases)
 - [ Older releases ](https://github.com/aemoncannon/ensime/downloads)